golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/managing-golem-wallet.md

 ---
 description: Your Golem wallet and Yagna setup for Mainnet payments.
-title: Yagna management for requestors
+title: Golem Wallet management for requestors
 type: instructions
 ---

 # Yagna management for requestors

-{% alert level="info" %}

-This example has been designed to work with the following environments:

-- OS X 10.14+, Ubuntu 20.04 or Windows

-{% /alert %}

 ## Prerequisites